brianrobles204/QReddit/README.md

 //Returns the stored array of strings containing the user's subscribed subreddits var subsArray = redditObj.getSubsArray()
 ```
-You can also pass the usernames of any stored user to access to the aforementioned functions to access their subreddits too.
+You can also pass the usernames of any stored user to the above functions to access their subreddits too.

 See `QReddit.js` for a complete list of user-related functions